DevWebAbhi/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 33 setting up token in cookies
 ✅ Implemented cookies auth by using cookie-parser npm package ✅ added cookie by login page.

+### **🛠️ Milestone 34 setting up token in cookies

+✅ implemented token and cookies in frontend and backend both